lucaszstrr/lucaszstrr/README.md

 - 👋 Hi, I’m @lucaszstrr
 - 👀 I’m interested in back-end
-- 🌱 I’m currently learning PHP, Python
+- 🌱 I’m currently learning PHP, Python, SQL
 - 💞️ I’m looking to collaborate on any place
 - 📫 How to reach me: insta - @lucaszstr